AdobeDocs/commerce-operations.en/help/configuration/multi-sites/ms-nginx.md

 >[!TIP]
 >
->Do not edit the `nginx.conf.sample` file; it is a core Magento file that may be updated with each new release.
+>Do not edit the `nginx.conf.sample` file; it is a core Commerce file that may be updated with each new release.
 Instead, copy the `nginx.conf.sample` file, rename it, and then edit the copied file.

 **To edit the PHP entry point for the main application**: